 It certainly looks the part, with lots of wood & white tile overlooked by sculpted paper lampshades and a large skylight to help flood the place with sunshine.
-It’s a clean, modern take on the midcentury look, yet like their other venues it hits the proverbial nail on the head.
-And that intimate private room downstairs is one of the most stylish (read: least sticky-floored) karaoke bars in London, and it’s powered by the classic East Asian Karaoke-TV system.
+It’s a clean, modern take on the midcentury look, yet like Bao’s other venues it hits the proverbial nail on the head.
+And that intimate private room downstairs is one of the most stylish (read: least sticky-floored) karaoke bars in London, and it’s powered by the classic East Asian KTV system.

 If you’re unfamiliar with Taiwanese cuisine, beef noodle soup’s something of a national dish.
 Even more so than bao.
 Here, it comes in two varieties: a classic Taipei-style broth with slow braised beef cheek and beef shortrib, spiced beef butter and fermented greens, which hit the rich, hearty, and nourishing notes.
 Then there’s the lighter Tainan-style broth, made with imported 400 day-aged white soy and thin slices of rare poached rump cap “for diners who like to drink from the bowl”.
 The noodles for both are made in-house each morning, using wheat from Taiwan itself to give them juuuust the right amount of bounce.

 For those concerned about the bao bun situation, fear not: there are a couple available as starters, including an Iberico pork number with black garlic sauce, and a panko shrimp croquette with sweet & sour.
 There’s other stuff too, from crispy tripe, to eel & smacked cucumber, to fried Ogleshield cheese rolls.
 And for dessert?
 Well if you’ve never tried shaved ice, now’s your chance: there’s strawberry cheesecake & tiramisu versions to pick from.

 Finally, the drinks.
 Taiwanese cocktails are the order of the day, with shaved ice making a surprise re-appearance in the form of a Midori Whisky Sour Ice, and a Grape Sake Ice, alongside some more cube-chilled numbers like the Umeshu Negroni or the Milk Tea Old Fashioned.
 And they’ve even lined up something called a Calpis Fizz, which they tell us is inspired by Calpico, the Asian yoghurt soda.
 Yes, yoghurt soda.